mth229/mth229.github.io/limits.md

 provides symbolic math features.
 One such feature is the ability to perform symbolically the limit of $f(x)$ as $x$ approaches $c$.

 The `limit` function accesses these features.
-Its basic use is straightforward, just pass a symbolica expression, and indicate the variable going to `c`:
+Its basic use is straightforward, just pass a symbolic expression, and indicate the variable going to `c`:

 ```
 @syms x